-While any microphone can, in theory, be wireless, the vast majority of wireless microphones that you will find on the market are what are called “dynamic microphones.”
+While any microphone can, in theory, be wireless, the vast majority of wireless microphones that you will find on the market are what is called “dynamic microphones.”
 Given how common they are, we felt that we should explain exactly what they are.

 Dynamic microphones are designed for use in a live, noisy environment (the opposite of this is the condenser mic, which is meant for use in a closed studio environment).
-You can probably already start to see why dynamic microphones are the most common subtype of wireless microphone.
+You can probably already start to see why dynamic microphones are the most common subtype of wireless microphones.

-If you are using a wireless microphone, the chances are good that it is for some sort of live event, such as a concert, a speaking engagement, or something similar.
+If you are using a wireless microphone, the chances are good that it is for some sort of live events, such as a concert, a speaking engagement, or something similar.
 Most live events have lots of ambient noise, such as crowd noise, footsteps, etc.

 Sensitive microphones will pick this ambient noise up, while less sensitive dynamic mics will not.
 This is why they are the preferred option for live events and why most wireless options are built as dynamic microphones.

-What To Look For In A Wireless Microphone System
+What To Look For In A Wireless Microphone System?

 Next up in this article, we want to talk about something that is extremely important, which is what you need to look for when buying a wireless mic.